 This is my number #1 tip for basically everything involved with traveling when you’re chronically ill.
 Get a doctor’s statement on your illness.

 That way, you’ll always have a document with you, where your diagnose and treatment is explained.
 Make sure the doctor doesn’t just scribble something down on a piece of paper.
 We all know doctors have the worst handwriting ever, so make sure the doctor’s assistant types things out and print it for you.

 I always scan a copy and store it in my e-mail account.
 I’ll stash the original document with my passport and other travel documents.
 That way, if anybody at airport security would ask for it, I have it with me.

 Tip # 2: Talk to the pharmacist

-Of course you need to make sure you’ll get all your medication in time before you travel.
+Of course, you need to make sure you’ll get all your medication in time before you travel.

 But you need to make sure to get a document from your pharmacist too.
-They can provide you with a list of all your prescribed medication and their generic names.
+They can provide you with a list of all your prescribed medications and their generic names.
 Not all drugs are known by the same name, so the generic name is important.
 More on brand names and generic names, click here.

 Make sure the pharmacist puts your name on the document as this proves the medication was prescribed to you.
 Add the original list with the medication and put a copy with your travel documents.
 Maybe, to be extra thorough, you can scan the list and store it in your e-mails too.